hubmapconsortium/gateway/README.md

 Follow the instructions of each project to setup the configuration.
 All the projects should share the same Globus APP client ID and secret.

+For the `gateway` project, there's an example configuration file **app.cfg.example** which is located at `hubmap-auth/src/instance`.
+Copy this file and rename it to **app.cfg** with the appropriate information.
+The configuration is similar for all the API services mentioned above.

-Note: MySQL is defiend in the `docker-compose.yml` of the `uuid-api` and Neo4j gets defined in the `entity-api` project.
+Note: MySQL is defiend in the `docker-compose.yml` of the `uuid-api` project and the MySQL root password as well as user information are defiend in the compose yaml file as well.
+The Neo4j service gets defined in the `entity-api` project and you'll need to set the password for the native `neo4j` user in the `app.cfg` file, which is explained in the `entity-api` project.

 ### Step 3: build docker images